jhap1982/giveituruguay/2011/2011-09-14 - Estadio Nacional del Perú, Lima, Perú/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Under the Bridge
+4. Under the Bridge
-Ethiopia
+5. Ethiopia
-Dani California
+6. Dani California
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Throw Away Your Television
+8. Throw Away Your Television
-Grand Pappy du Plenty tease
+9. Grand Pappy du Plenty tease
-Around the World
+10. Around the World
-Factory of Faith
+11. Factory of Faith
-Right on Time
+12. Right on Time
-If You Have to Ask
+13. If You Have to Ask
-Look Around
+14. Look Around
-Californication
+15. Californication
-Higher Ground
+16. Higher Ground
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Dance, Dance, Dance
+19. Dance, Dance, Dance
-Sir Psycho Sexy
+20. Sir Psycho Sexy
-They're Red Hot
+21. They're Red Hot
-Give It Away
+22. Give It Away

 ## Notes